81 Catalysis

 ligases | bond formation with ATP hydrolysis |

 Enzyme molecules possess an active site, a part of the molecule with a shape that allows it to bond to a specific substrate (a reactant molecule), forming an enzyme-substrate complex as a reaction intermediate.
 There are two models that attempt to explain how this active site works.
-The most simplistic model is referred to as the lock-and-key hypothesis, which suggests that the molecular shapes of the active site and substrate are complementary, fitting together like a key in a lock.
-The induced fit hypothesis, on the other hand, suggests that the enzyme molecule is flexible and changes shape to accommodate a bond with the substrate.
-This is not to suggest that an enzyme’s active site is completely malleable, however.
-Both the lock-and-key model and the induced fit model account for the fact that enzymes can only bind with specific substrates, since in general a particular enzyme only catalyzes a particular reaction ((Figure)).
+The most simplistic model is referred to as the “lock-and-key hypothesis”, which suggests that the molecular shapes of the active site and substrate are complementary, fitting together like a key in a lock.
+The “induced fit hypothesis”, on the other hand, suggests that the enzyme molecule is flexible and changes shape to accommodate interaction with with the substrate.
+Both the lock-and-key model and the induced fit model account for the fact that enzymes can only bind with specific substrates, since in general a particular enzyme only catalyzes a particular reaction.
+However, the lock-and-key hypothesis does not account for the dramatic increase in rate effected by enzyme catalysts: perfect complementarity between the enzyme and substrate would serve to stabilize the substrate, preventing conversion to the transition state and, ultimately, products.

 The Royal Society of Chemistry provides an excellent introduction to enzymes for students and teachers.